carlosfrancia/web-crawler/README.md

 #### Run Webcrawler with Docker

-For execution with Docker the `-output-file` parameter is required and must match the mapped volume, i.e.
+For execution with Docker a volume needs to be created with the desired location where the output will be created. `-output-file` parameter is required and must match the mapped volume, i.e.

-`docker run -v $(pwd):/data web-crawler -url https://www.website.com -output-file /data/my-sitemap.txt`
+`docker run -v $(pwd):/data web-crawler -url https://www.domain.com -output-file /data/my-sitemap.txt`